Spider-Man: No Way Home: Plot

-Ned discovers that he can create portals using Strange's sling ring, which he and MJ use to try to locate Parker.
-They instead find alternate versions of Parker from the villains' universes who were also summoned by Strange's spell and who are nicknamed "Peter-Two" and "Peter-Three".
-The group finds this universe's Parker, nicknamed "Peter-One", who is ready to give up and send the villains home to die.
-The alternate Parkers share stories of losing loved ones and encourage Peter-One to fight in May's honor, and the three Parkers develop cures for the villains.

-The group lure Dillon, Marko, and Connors to the Statue of Liberty.
-Peter-One and Peter-Two cure Connors and Marko, while Octavius arrives to help cure Dillon, and Ned frees Strange from the Mirror Dimension.
-The Goblin appears and unleashes the contained spell, which breaks apart the barriers between universes, pulling in countless others who know Parker's identity.
+Ned discovers that he can create portals using Strange's sling ring, which he and MJ use to try to locate Peter.
+They instead find "Peter-Two" and "Peter-Three", alternate versions of Peter who were also summoned from the villains' universes by Strange's spell.
+The group finds this universe's Peter ("Peter-One"), who is mourning May and ready to send the villains home to die.
+The alternate Peters share stories of losing Uncle Ben and Gwen Stacy and encourage Peter-One to fight in May's honor.
+The three Peters develop cures for the villains and lure them to the Statue of Liberty.
+Peter-One and Peter-Two cure Connors and Marko while Octavius helps cure Dillon.
+Ned accidentally frees Strange from the Mirror Dimension.
+The Goblin unleashes the contained spell, breaking the barriers between universes and pulling in countless others who know Peter's identity.
 Strange attempts to hold them off while an enraged Peter-One tries to kill the Goblin.
-Peter-Two stops him, but gets stabbed by the Goblin.
-Peter-Three helps Peter-One inject the Goblin with his cure, restoring Osborn's sanity.
-Peter-One realizes that the only way to protect the multiverse is to erase Peter Parker from everyone's memory and requests Strange to do so while promising MJ and Ned that he will find them again.
+Peter-Two stops him and Peter-Three helps Peter-One inject the Goblin with his cure, restoring Osborn's sanity.

+Peter-One realizes that the only way to protect the multiverse is to erase himself from everyone's memory and requests Strange do so while promising MJ and Ned that he will find them and remind them who he is.
 Strange reluctantly casts the spell, and everyone returns to their respective universes—including Eddie Brock, who unknowingly leaves behind a piece of the Venom symbiote.

-Two weeks later, Parker visits MJ to reintroduce himself, but he decides against it.
-While mourning at May's grave, he has a conversation with Hogan and is inspired to carry on, making a new suit.
+Two weeks later, Peter visits MJ to reintroduce himself to her and Ned, but decides against it.
+While mourning at May's grave, he has a conversation with an unknowing Hogan and is inspired to carry on, making a new Spider-Man suit and resuming his vigilantism.